curl/everything-curl/internals/tests/file-format.md

 advanced.
 Example: "s/^EPRT .*/EPRT stripped/"

 ### `<stripfile1>`
-1 to 4 can be appended to 'stripfile' to strip the corresponding <fileN>
+1 to 4 can be appended to `stripfile` to strip the corresponding <fileN>
 content

 ### `<stripfile2>`